Freedom of religion: Secular law

 In 1962, the case of Engel v.
 Vitale went to court over the violation of the Establishment Clause of the First Amendment resulting from a mandatory nondenominational prayer in New York public schools.
 The Supreme Court ruled in opposition to the state.

 In 1963, the Supreme Court ruled on the case of Abington School District v.
 Schempp.
 Edward Schempp sued the school district in Abington over the Pennsylvania law which required students to hear and sometimes read portions of the bible for their daily education.
 The court ruled in favor of Schempp and the Pennsylvania law was overturned.

 In 1968, the Supreme Court ruled on the case of Epperson v.
 Arkansas.
 Susan Epperson, a high school teacher in Arkansas sued over a violation of religious freedom.
 The state had a law banning the teaching of evolution and the school Epperson worked for had provided curriculum which contained evolutionary theory.
 Epperson had to choose between violating the law or losing her job.
 The Supreme Court ruled to overturn the Arkansas law because it was unconstitutional.

-As a legal form of discrimination
+Opinion polls show the median voters in some countries support some restrictions of the freedom of religion.

+Religious exemptions

+In court cases, religious adherents have argued that they need religious exemptions from laws requiring equal treatment of LGBT people to avoid being complicit in "the sinful behaviour" of LGBT people.
+Moreover, other Christians argue that LGBT rights must be entirely removed from law to preserve the religious liberty of conservative Christians.
+As pointed out at the United Nations Human Rights Council in the 2023 formal report of the United Nations Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity on the basis of the explanation in a 2020 article by human rights expert Dag Øistein Endsjø, adherents of denominations and belief systems who embrace LGBT-equality "can claim that anti-LGBT manifestations of religion (such as criminalization and discrimination) not only impinge upon the right of LGBT people to be free from violence and discrimination based on sexual orientation and gender identity (SOGI), but also violate the denominations' own rights of freedom of religion".

 Leaders of the Christian right in the United States, United Kingdom, and other nations frame their opposition to LGBT rights and reproductive freedom as a defence of religious liberty.
 The Catholic Church does not believe it unjustly discriminates against anyone, but justly discriminates against sin, by obeying God.

-In court cases, religious adherents have argued that they need exemptions from laws requiring equal treatment of LGBT people to avoid being complicit in "the sinful behaviour" of LGBT people.
-Moreover, other Christians argue that LGBT rights must be entirely removed from law to preserve the religious liberty of conservative Christians.
-As pointed out at the United Nations Human Rights Council in the 2023 formal report of the United Nations Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity on the basis of the explanation in a 2020 article by human rights expert Dag Øistein Endsjø, adherents of denominations and belief systems who embrace LGBT-equality "can claim that anti-LGBT manifestations of religion (such as criminalization and discrimination) not only impinge upon the right of LGBT people to be free from violence and discrimination based on sexual orientation and gender identity (SOGI), but also violate the denominations' own rights of freedom of religion".

 In 2015, Kim Davis, a Kentucky county clerk, refused to abide by the Supreme Court decision in Obergefell v.
 Hodges legalising same-sex marriage in the United States.
 When she refused to issue marriage licences, she became embroiled in the Miller v.
 Davis lawsuit.
 Her actions caused attorney and author Roberta Kaplan to claim that "Kim Davis is the clearest example of someone who wants to use a religious liberty argument to discriminate."
 Davis was briefly jailed and Kentucky court ordered her to pay the same-sex couple $100,000 in damages.